dunesage/dunesage.github.io/README.md

 ## Results

 Finally, I used my model to classify ships with seven of the provided scenes (I left out the 8th scene, 'sfbay_1', because it had 4 channels rather than matching the 3 channels of the RGB training data).
 These scenes were included as a way to visualize the performance of the model as it is applied across a satellite image of a larger area.
-I used sliding windows to
+I used a sliding windows approach to accomplish this.
+Specicifically, I divided the scene up into 80x80 overlapping images (with a step size of 10) and applied the model to each image, iterating over the entire scene, then plotted bounding boxes around each 'ship' as predicted by the model.

 ![Results](https://raw.githubusercontent.com/dunesage/dunesage.github.io/main/Images/rf_results.png)
 #### Figure 5: Ship Detection Results with Random Forest